 Mekong River Delta

 The Mekong Delta is a region of unique beauty with jungle and riverine canals best admired on board of a rowboat.
-My Tho and Ben Tre offer travellers the experience of navigating the water maze in the Mekong River; Can Tho is a must-stop spot to learn about the floating markets and visit the tropical fruit gardens; finally, Chau Doc contains the mystical Tra Su forest, a place only accessible by boat that looks extracted from a fairytale.
+My Tho, Ben Tre, Cai Be, Vinh Long and Sa Dec offer travellers the experience of navigating the water maze in the Mekong River; Can Tho is a must-stop spot to learn about the floating markets and visit the tropical fruit gardens; finally, Chau Doc contains the mystical Tra Su forest, a place only accessible by boat that looks extracted from a fairytale.

-The Southwestern Coast comprises the provinces of Kieng Giang and Ca Mau.
-Rach Gia and Ha Tien are the two main seaports in the West coast of Vietnam.
-From here, travellers can easily catch a ferry to Phu Quoc and Nam Du islands.
+The Southern Coast comprises the provinces of Soc Trang, Bac Lieu, Ca Mau and Kieng Giang.
+From Soc Trang, travellers can catch a ferry to Con Dao archipelago.
+From Rach Gia and Ha Tien, travellers can catch a ferry to Phu Quoc and Nam Du islands.

 Booking your bus tickets in Vietnam is very quick and simple.
 Search for bus routes between any two cities for your travel dates.